mailgun/mailgun-php/README.md

 ### All usage examples

-You find more detailed documentation at in [/doc](doc/index.md) and on [https://documentation.mailgun.com](https://documentation.mailgun.com/api_reference.html).
+You find more detailed documentation at [/doc](doc/index.md) and on [https://documentation.mailgun.com](https://documentation.mailgun.com/api_reference.html).

 ### Response

-The results of a API call is, by default, a domain object.
+The result of an API call is, by default, a domain object.
 This will make it easy to understand the response without reading the documentation.
 One can just read the doc blocks on the response classes.
-This provide an excellent IDE integration.
+This provides an excellent IDE integration.

 ```php
 $mg = Mailgun::create('key-example');